 Over the years partnership links were created with the Diocesan Ministry Courses in Norwich and St Edmundsbury.
 Over the course of seven years the responsibility for formation of ordinands became that of ERMC, leaving Reader/LLM training the responsibility of the Dioceses.
-The Reader/LLM training courses of the Dioceses of St Albans, Ely and Norwich work in close partnership with us whilst retaining their separate identity.
+The Reader/LLM training courses of the Dioceses of Ely, Europe, St Edmundsbury, St Albans and Norwich work in close partnership with us whilst retaining their separate identity.

 Despite these changes ERMC looks into the future with confidence.
-In 2016 we established a full-time non-residential pathway to ordination with our first context hub in Bedford.
-This has been a great success and we look forward to set up new hubs in collaboration with our partner dioceses.
+In 2016 we established a full-time non-residential pathway to ordination with our first context hub in Bedford, which subsequently moved to Cambridge.
+We continue to develop courses and pathways in collaboration with our partner dioceses.

-During the tenure of our first Principal, The Revd Dr Malory Makower, the principal of ERMC was also Priest-in-Charge of Lode, Cambs and the course was located in the spacious vicarage.
-With the appointment of a full-time principal in 1984 ERMC moved into Cambridge and has has been located there ever since.
-For the first few year EAMTC had its offices in Westcott House.
+During the tenure of our first Principal, The Revd Dr Malory Makower, the principal of EAMTC was also Priest-in-Charge of Lode, Cambs, and the course was located in the spacious vicarage.
+With the appointment of a full-time principal in 1984 EAMTC moved into Cambridge and has has been located there ever since.
+For the first few years EAMTC had its offices in Westcott House.
 From 1997 to 2006 we were located in the Castle End Mission in Pound Hill.
 From there we moved into offices in Wesley House in Jesus Lane.
 When Wesley House underwent large scale refurbishment in 2014 we relocated to Westcott House, just opposite of Wesley in Jesus Lane.
 In 2017 we moved into our current offices in The Bounds in Westminster College, Cambridge.